 Gill Cox (Christchurch)

 Gill is a chartered accountant and non-executive director.
 He chairs MainPower NZ Ltd, Transwaste Canterbury Ltd and Ngāi Tahu Farming Ltd. He is also a director of a number of privately held companies involved in various industries including manufacturing, warehousing and distribution, infrastructure, property development, medical services, and fishing.
 Gill is a member of the CERA Community Forum in Christchurch and the Canterbury Earthquake Recovery Advisory Board.
+Gill is currently Chair of the Committee for Canterbury.

 Mark Oldfield (Christchurch)